-Join David Wentworth, Principal Learning Analyst with Brandon Hall Group, as he examines the latest research, including results from a recent ROI in Learning survey (commissioned by SAP Litmos).
+Join David Wentworth, Principal Learning Analyst with Brandon Hall Group, as he examines the latest research, including results from a recent ROI in Learning survey (commissioned by Litmos).
 He’ll discuss ideas for adjusting outdated measurement strategies, in order to meet the needs of the new normal for learning.

 Discussion topics include:

 - The changing learning landscape

 - The implications for learning measurement

 - A model for measuring learning’s impact